refractometers (original) (raw)

 Precision and Other Qualities of Refractometers

-Enhancements such as temperature stabilization and the use of laser light for precise measurements of refraction angles at well-defined wavelengths can improve a refractometers' precision.
+Enhancements such as temperature stabilization and the use of laser light for precise measurements of refraction angles at well-defined wavelengths can improve a refractometer's precision.
 In some cases, digital technology is used to improve the accuracy and/or the ease of use.

-While simple refractometers may reach a refractive index accuracy only of the order of 0.01, precision devices can be several orders of magnitudes better — for example, reaching a precision at the 10−8 level.
+While simple refractometers may reach a refractive index accuracy only of the order of 0.01, precision devices can be several orders of magnitude better — for example, reaching a precision at the 10−8 level.
 Particularly high precision is achieved with some interferometric differential refractometers.
 Note that resolution is not necessarily the same as accuracy, as the reliability of the readings may not be perfect.

 Of course, precision is not the only relevant performance parameter.
 Some other aspects are: